GotWoods/Setame/Readme.md

 - History screens to have searching/paging
 - Visual of applied config and why a given setting is being overriden
 - Internationalization
+- Rename environment when no apps are associated, should just proceed without the warning dialog
+-
 ## TODO
 Items that are still pending before this is considered a Beta:

 - Forgot Password
-- Showing errors to user instead of console
+- Showing errors (both unexpected and validation errors) to user instead of console
-- Docker image

 ### Environment Sets
 - When a new variable is created (it is blank), loose focus, regain focus, and name, the Rename endpoint is being called and not the new endpoint
 - Order Environments
 - Duplicate Prevention (in progress)
-- Rename environment when no apps are associated, should just proceed without the dialog warning

 ### Applications
 - Versioning / Optomistic Concurrency (in progress.
 There is a de-sync between the list and detail view that needs to be addressed)